ory/sdk/clients/kratos/php/docs/Api/IdentityApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$perPage = 250; // int | Items per Page  This is the number of items per page.
+$perPage = 250; // int | Deprecated Items per Page  DEPRECATED: Please use `page_token` instead.
+This parameter will be removed in the future.
+This is the number of items per page.
-$page = 1; // int | Pagination Page  This value is currently an integer, but it is not sequential.
+$page = 56; // int | Deprecated Pagination Page  DEPRECATED: Please use `page_token` instead.
+This parameter will be removed in the future.
+This value is currently an integer, but it is not sequential.
 The value is not the page number, but a reference.
 The next page can be any number and some numbers might return an empty list.
 For example, page 2 might not follow after page 1.
 And even if page 3 and 5 exist, but page 4 might not exist.
+The first page can be retrieved by omitting this parameter.
+Following page pointers will be returned in the `Link` header.
+$pageSize = 250; // int | Page Size  This is the number of items per page to return.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination).
+$pageToken = '1'; // string | Next Page Token  The next page token.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination).
+$consistency = 'consistency_example'; // string | Read Consistency Level (preview)  The read consistency level determines the consistency guarantee for reads:  strong (slow): The read is guaranteed to return the most recent data committed at the start of the read. eventual (very fast): The result will return data that is about 4.8 seconds old.
+The default consistency guarantee can be changed in the Ory Network Console or using the Ory CLI with `ory patch project --replace '/previews/default_read_consistency_level=\"strong\"'`.
+Setting the default consistency level to `eventual` may cause regressions in the future as we add consistency controls to more APIs.
+Currently, the following APIs will be affected by this setting:  `GET /admin/identities`  This feature is in preview and only available in Ory Network.
+ConsistencyLevelUnset  ConsistencyLevelUnset is the unset / default consistency level. strong ConsistencyLevelStrong  ConsistencyLevelStrong is the strong consistency level. eventual ConsistencyLevelEventual  ConsistencyLevelEventual is the eventual consistency level using follower read timestamps.
+$ids = array('ids_example'); // string[] | List of ids used to filter identities.
+If this list is empty, then no filter will be applied.
-$credentialsIdentifier = 'credentialsIdentifier_example'; // string | CredentialsIdentifier is the identifier (username, email) of the credentials to look up.
+$credentialsIdentifier = 'credentialsIdentifier_example'; // string | CredentialsIdentifier is the identifier (username, email) of the credentials to look up using exact match.
+Only one of CredentialsIdentifier and CredentialsIdentifierSimilar can be used.
+$previewCredentialsIdentifierSimilar = 'previewCredentialsIdentifierSimilar_example'; // string | This is an EXPERIMENTAL parameter that WILL CHANGE.
+Do NOT rely on consistent, deterministic behavior.
+THIS PARAMETER WILL BE REMOVED IN AN UPCOMING RELEASE WITHOUT ANY MIGRATION PATH.
+CredentialsIdentifierSimilar is the (partial) identifier (username, email) of the credentials to look up using similarity search.
+Only one of CredentialsIdentifier and CredentialsIdentifierSimilar can be used.

 try {
-    $result = $apiInstance->listIdentities($perPage, $page, $credentialsIdentifier);
+    $result = $apiInstance->listIdentities($perPage, $page, $pageSize, $pageToken, $consistency, $ids, $credentialsIdentifier, $previewCredentialsIdentifierSimilar);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling IdentityApi->listIdentities: ', $e->getMessage(), PHP_EOL;